 Collisions by week day

 Since we found that fatal and non-fatal collisions are strongly correlated, we analysed collision correlation to week day for the whole collision population.
 We grouped collisions by c_wday field and created bar type plot.
-We noticed that overall collision distribution over a week is similar with a small peak of Friday and downturn od Sunday (see sample code in [A-2.B6]).
+We noticed that overall collision distribution over a week is similar with a small peak of Friday and downturn of Sunday (see sample code in [A-2.B6]).